-- E7.1.
+- E5.1.
 All teams in the tournament must have the same path to the championship based on overall schedule structure.
-Example No team is given an automatic "bye" to a later round in the event unless all teams had a similar opportunity to achieve that bye. - E7.2.
-Teams will not play games in consecutive timeslots in the same day. - E7.3.
-Teams will not play more than three (3) games in the same day. - E7.3.1.
+Example No team is given an automatic "bye" to a later round in the event unless all teams had a similar opportunity to achieve that bye. - E5.1.1.
+An exception can be made if an event has an uneven number of teams in the initial pools.
+In this case teams in pools with more teams may need to play an additional game in round robin play, and an additional team from a larger pool may be eliminated from the next round over a pool with fewer teams. - E5.2.
+Teams will not play games in consecutive timeslots in the same day. - E5.3.
+Teams will not play more than three (3) games in the same day. - E5.3.1.
 This rule may be broken if significant scheduling constraints exist, or in the case that weather issues have created a need to fairly complete the tournament.
 Example playing Quarter Finals, Semi-Finals and Finals on the last day of the event rather than cancel the Quarter Final round.
-In this case the schedule must adhere to the following: - E7.3.1.1.
-No team will play four (4) games in one (1) day more than once at a tournament. - E7.3.1.2.
-When possible, a team should only play a fourth game in a single day if that game is against another team that is also playing its fourth scheduled game of that day. - E7.3.1.3.
-When possible, teams involved in a fourth game should have followed the same schedule for the day, with games and byes having occurred at the same time. - E7.4.
-Schedule should minimize teams playing in the last timeslot of a day and the first timeslot the next day.

-- E7.5.
-Schedule should minimize the possibility of the same team playing in the first timeslot of a tournament for three (3) consecutive days. - E7.6.
+In this case the schedule must adhere to the following: - E5.3.1.1.
+No team will play four (4) games in one (1) day more than once at a tournament. - E5.3.1.2.
+When possible, a team should only play a fourth game in a single day if that game is against another team that is also playing its fourth scheduled game of that day. - E5.3.1.3.
+When possible, teams involved in a fourth game should have followed the same schedule for the day, with games and byes having occurred at the same time. - E5.4.
+Schedule should minimize teams playing in the last timeslot of a day and the first timeslot the next day. - E5.5.
+Schedule should minimize the possibility of the same team playing in the first timeslot of a tournament for three (3) consecutive days. - E5.6.
 Schedule should minimize the possibility of the same team playing in the first timeslot and the last timeslot of the day.

-E8.Game Cancellation Criteria
+E6.
+Game Cancellation Criteria